Tarikua Erda

 • Disasters, Capital, and Productivity

-Supported by Equitable Growth Doctoral Research Grant
+Supported by: Equitable Growth Doctoral Research Grant, Columbia Center for Political Economy Graduate Research Grant

 • What's in a Mane?: Appearance Norms and Racialized Hair Bias

 Hair texture is a phenotypical feature, yet Western norms favor straight hair over the kinky natural textures of Black populations.
 We conduct experiments in which university students and US adults rate the professionalism, competence, and agreeableness of headshots of hypothetical candidates for STEM professor jobs, with incentive-compatible rewards for truthful revelation.
 Relative to straightened hair (for women) and clean-cut hair (for men), kinky hair carries large penalties for Black individuals.
 These penalties are most pronounced for the professionalism and competence ratings of Black women and agreeableness of Black men.
 Racialized hair penalties also surpass penalties for objective photo elements like poor resolution or not smiling, implying that in mixed-race workplaces, Black individuals face penalties for not tightly adhering to Euro-centric hairstyle norms.
+This paper contributes to the study of discrimination by using advanced experimental methods to examine hair-based racial bias in STEM academic settings––contexts where optimal talent allocation is particularly crucial.
+Our findings also inform ongoing legal discourse around outlawing hair-based discrimination in the US.

-Supported by ISERP Seed Grant, CELSS Seed Grant
+Supported by: ISERP Seed Grant, CELSS Seed Grant

 Work in Progress

-• The On-campus Recruiting Labor Market (with Laura Caron)
+(with Laura Caron)

-• Supported by NSF Dissertation Grant in Economics (SES2215219), RSF Dissertation Grant
+• Supported by: NSF Dissertation Grant in Economics (SES-2215219), RSF Dissertation Grant

 Teaching